 You should always ensure that you choose a licensed and experienced veterinarian for any treatment that your pet needs.

 How Soon Should I Get My Pet Spayed/Neutered?

-The American Veterinary Medical Association endorses neutering from an early age.
+Even though it’s okay to spay older dogs, the American Veterinary Medical Association endorses neutering from an early age.
 The procedure can be carried out when your pet is as young as two months of age, but the average age of neutering is around four months.
 Some states have laws that require pet neutering by a certain age, so you should check and abide by these conditions.